Cambridge Massachusetts

 Our curricula are play-based, curiosity-fueled, responsive, open-ended, technologically reflective and philosophically introspective.

-Social and emotional learning, like academic content and powerful skills, are woven into our curricula.
+Social and emotional learning, like academic content and powerful skills, are woven into our work.

 David Alsdorf (tutor & founder) is a teacher, education researcher, artist and designer of learning experiences and manipulatives.
 He also serves within the local public school district as Elementary Math Program manager for the nonprofit Cambridge School Volunteers.

-As the product of a public K-12 system in which he struggled to engage - dropping out of math and science, and cutting school most days in favor of New York’s museums - David is inspired to help children who might (in the famous words of John Holt) “fail because they are afraid, bored, and confused.”
+As the product of a public K-12 system in which he struggled to not be bored - dropping out of math and science, often cutting school in favor of New York’s museums - he is inspired to help children who might (in the words of John Holt) “fail because they are afraid, bored, and confused.”

 David’s graduate thesis analyzed how children, with varying degrees of familiarity with a Montessori apparatus (the trinomial cube), speak - and speak differently - about the object, its properties, and utility.
-He was fortunate to study play-based pedagogies with Dr Ben Mardell and maker-centered learning with Dr Brian Gravel, and to have worked on several projects funded by the LEGO Foundation, through Tufts CEEO and Harvard’s Project Zero.
-His most challenging and open-ended assignment was to teach “creativity” in a brand new “maker space” at the LEGO-affiliated international school in Billund, Denmark.
+He studied play-based pedagogies with Dr Ben Mardell and maker-centered learning with Dr Brian Gravel, and to have worked on several projects funded by the LEGO Foundation, through Tufts CEEO and Harvard’s Project Zero.
+His most challenging and open-ended assignment was to teach “creativity” in a brand new maker space at the LEGO-affiliated international school in Billund, Denmark.

-He has worked in public, private and international schools teaching philosophy, computer science & robotics, developing curricula, and conducted embedded ethnography.
+He has worked in public, private and international schools teaching philosophy, computer science & roboticsl; developing curricula and conducting embedded ethnography.

 David studied Religion at Reed College and Early Childhood Education at Lesley GSE.